 Common mental health disorders include:

 - Personality disorders

 - Substance use disorders

 What Is Mental Health Awareness Month?

-Mental Health Awareness Month is held every May, and 2020 marks the 71st anniversary of the holiday.
-Mental Health Awareness month was created by Mental Health America in 1949 to help spread the message that everyone — even those who don’t struggle personally — should care about mental health.
+Mental Health Awareness Month is held every May and was created by Mental Health America in 1949 to help spread the message that everyone — even those who don’t struggle personally — should care about mental health.

 The annual campaign serves to create solidarity and reduce stigma toward mental health conditions, which allows people to take advantage of life-saving resources without fear of judgment.
 Simply starting a conversation can save a life, and Mental Health Awareness Month seeks to make that conversation happen.